-For the six months ended June 30, 2021 Buildings and improvements \$ 17,965 \$ 35,931 Tenant improvements 15,783 31,566 In-place leases and leasing commissions and marketing costs 39,457 78,914 Less: Elimination of historical depreciation and amortization (29,444) (62,662) Total pro forma adjustment \$ 43,761 \$ 83,749
+For the six months ended June 30, 2021 Buildings and improvements \$ 17,125 \$ 34,249 Tenant improvements 15,275 30,551 In-place leases and leasing commissions and marketing costs 38,188 76,376 Less: Elimination of historical depreciation and amortization (29,444) (62,662) Total pro forma adjustment \$ 41.144 \$ 78.514

 - 15) Represents an adjustment to increase ground leases rent expense by less than \$0.1 million for the six months ended June 30, 2021 and \$0.1 million for the year ended December 31, 2020 as a result of the revaluation of operating lease right-of-use assets and recognition of below-market ground lease intangible assets for VEREIT Office Assets' ground leases.
-The adjustment is computed based on a straight-line approach and a weighted average remaining lease term of 29.1 years.
-The fair value adjustment for VEREIT Office Assets' ground leases may differ materially from the preliminary determination within these unaudited pro forma condensed combined financial statements.
-The pro forma adjustments to property (including reinbursable) expense do not purport to be indicative of the expected change in ground rent expense of Orion in any future periods. - 16) The adjustments included in the unaudited pro forma condensed combined statements of operations consist of: (i) the reduction in interest expense as a result of the payoff of certain existing mortgages payable of Realty Office Assets and VEREIT Office Assets with proceeds from the Orion Term Loan and the CMBS Bridge Loan; and (ii) the additional interest expense associated with the Orion Term Loan, the Orion Revolving Credit Facility and the CMBS Bridge Loan.
+The adjustment is computed based on a straight-line approach and a weighted average remaining lease term of 29.9 years.
+The fair value adjustment for VEREIT Office Assets' ground leases may differ materially from the preliminary determination within these unadited pro forma condenses combined financial statements.
+The pro forma adjustments to property (including reimbursable) expense do not purport to be indicative of the expected change in ground rent expense of Orion in any future periods. - 16) The adjustments included in the unaudited pro forma condensed combined statements of operations consist of: (i) the reduction in interest expense as a result of the payoff of certain existing mortgages payable of Realty Office Assets and VEREIT Office Assets by Realty Income prior to the Distribution; and (ii) the additional interest expense associated with the Orion Term Loan, the Orion Revolving Credit Facility and the CMBS Bridge Loan.
 The following table summarizes adjustments made to interest expense (in thousands):

-For the six months ended June 30, 2021 For the year ended December 31, 2020 Interest expense on the Orion Term Loan, the Orion Revolving Credit Facility and the CMBS Bridge Loan ^(a) \$ 7,893 \$ 15,786 Amortization of deferred financing costs for the Orion Term Loan, the Orion Revolving Credit Facility and the CMBS Bridge Loan 2,977 5,954 Elimination of historical interest expense associated with certain existing mortgages payable to be paid off with proceeds from the Orion Term Loan and the CMBS Bridge Loan (4,362) (11,023) Total pro forma adjustment \$ 6,508 \$ 10,717
+For the six months ended June 30, 2021 For the year ended December 31, 2020 Interest expense on the Orion Term Loan, the Orion Revolving Credit Facility and the CMBS Bridge Loan (a) \$ 8,433 \$ 16,867 Amortization of deferred financing costs for the Orion Term Loan, the Orion Revolving Credit Facility and the CMBS Bridge Loan 1,030 2,060 Elimination of historical interest expense associated with certain existing mortgages payable to be paid off by Realty Income prior to the Distribution (4,362) (11,023) Total pro forma adjustment \$ 5,101 \$ 7,904

-(a) The pro forma adjustment to interest expense is based on an assumed blended rate of 2.35%.
-A change of 12.5 basis points to the assumed annual interest rate of the Orion Term Loan, the CMBS Bridge Loan and the Orion Revolving Credit Facility would change pro forma interest expense by 50.4 million and 50.8 million for the six months ended June 30, 2021 and the year ended December 31, 2020, respectively, holding constant the principal balance of the Orion Term Loan and CMBS Bridge Loan and the amount drawn under the Orion Revolving Credit Facility.
-The pro forma adjustment to interest expense also reflects an unused line fee of 25 basis points with respect to the undrawn balance of the Orion Revolving Credit Facility.

-17) Represents the adjustment for Separation and Distribution related costs of \$14.2 million for the year ended December 31, 2020 resulting from estimated transaction-related costs that are not currently reflected in the historical combined financial statements of Realty Income Office Assets and the historical combined and consolidated financial statements of VEREIT Office Assets; these estimated transaction costs consist primarily of advisor fees, legal fees, transfer taxes, and accounting fees.
+- (a) The pro forma adjustment to interest expense is based on an assumed blended rate of 2.74%.
+A change of 12.5 basis points to the assumed annual interest rate of the Orion Term Loan, the CMBB Bridge Loan and the Orion Revolving Credit Facility would change pro forma interest expense by \$0.4 million and \$0.8 million for the six months ended June 30, 2021 and the year ended December 31, 2020, respectively, holding constant the principal balance of the Orion Term Loan and CMBS Bridge Loan and the amount drawn under the Orion Revolving Credit Facility. - 17) Represents the adjustment for Separation and Distribution related costs of \$14.2 million for the year ended December 31, 2020 resulting from estimated transaction-related costs that are not currently reflected in the historical combined financial statements of Realty Income Office Assets and the historical combined and consolidated financial statements of VEREIT Office Assets; these estimated transaction costs consist primarily of advisor fees, legal fees, transfer taxes, and accounting fees.
 It is assumed that these costs will not affect the statements of operations of Orion beyond twelve months after the closing date of the Mergers, the Separation and the Distribution.